ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2020-03-31-cellular-sprites.md

 <!-- TODO: ASSETS maybe GIF of particles from pyswarms, and open-source stuff -->

 I'd like to explore this idea further with Conway's Game of Life.
-It's a type of cellular automata: there are well-defined states, discrete units or *cells*, and some form of self-propagation.
+It's a cellular automaton with well-defined states, discrete units called *cells*, and some form of self-propagation.
 In Game of Life, you have four rules:
 * Overpopulation: if a living cell is surrounded by more than three living cells, it dies.
 * Stasis: if a living cell is surrounded by two or three living cells, it survives.
 * Underpopulation: if a living cell is surrounded by fewer than two living cells, it dies.